11 Healthy College Dorm Food Athletes

 11 Healthy College Dorm Foods for Athletes

 As athletes head back to school, it is important they are equipped with ideas of what college dorm foods to keep available for healthy meals and snacks.
-Having nutritious foods available can help set an athlete up for sports nutrition success.
-Here are 11 healthy college dorm foods for athletes to consider keeping stocked in their rooms this school year.

 #1 Oatmeal

-Oatmeal is a great college dorm room food to keep on hand.
-Oatmeal is a whole grain providing carbohydrates and soluble fiber.
-It also contains antioxidants, B Vitamins, phosphorus, magnesium, iron, coper, and zinc.
+Oats are a whole grain providing carbohydrates and soluble fiber.
+In addition, oats contain antioxidants, B Vitamins, phosphorus, magnesium, iron, coper, and zinc (1).

 Keeping instant oatmeal on hand is great for a quick breakfast on the way out the door.
 Mix in nut butter, dried fruit, and sliced banana for added flavor and nutrition.

-Overnight oats are a perfect college dorm food, as they can be prepared the night before.
-This can save you valuable time in the morning.
-Overnight oats are best when prepared with old-fashioned oats rather than instant oatmeal.
-You can increase the protein content by making them with Greek yogurt and ultra-filtered milk.
+You can increase the protein content of overnight oats by making them with Greek yogurt and ultra-filtered milk.
 Mix in a variety of fruits, nuts, and seeds for added flavor and nutrition.

 #2 Nut Butter

 Nut butters are great to keep on hand for a quick meal or snack on the go.
 Nut butters contain healthy fats and protein, making them a good addition to your sports nutrition meal plan.
-If you have a nut allergy, consider trying SunButter® products, which are allergen free.

 Nut butters make a great spread for sandwiches, are delicious stirred into oatmeal, and are a perfect topping for apple slices, celery, and whole grain crackers.